obfuscatedgenerated/justgiving-overlay/README.md

 The donation widget fits the full frame so you can use any size you like.
 I recommend using less width than height.
 Make sure you set this on the properties and not crop the element to ensure the culling of donation boxes works properly.

 ## NEW!
+TTS

+You can add the `tts` flag to enable TTS reading of donation messages!

+Note: if you are using multiple instances of the overlay, only one should have TTS enabled to prevent overlapping speech.

+## NEW!
 Sound effects

 You can pass sound effects, with the parameters `sfx_n=url` where n is the pre-decimal value which if a donation exceeds it, the sound at url will play.
 Only the highest value n will play a sound